-Indeed.
-The theory presented here aims to split the problem in two.
-With the Salience Amplification Theory we can now more readily understand what the psychedelic chemicals actually do, but our understanding of human consciousness, mind, psychedelic "effects" - remains, as it should, as it has always been, a woven web of guesses.
-The great scientific utility of the Salience Theory is that it moves all the mystery back into the realm of human existence and psychological complexity.
-No longer need we think the psychedelics inexplicable, unpredictable, mysterious, sacred or evil... the drug is merely that, a substance that acts straightforwardly and predictably, and all the "mysteries" - all the "effects" in Masters & Houston's List - are properties of humans, not of mere substances.
+inexplicable, unpredictable, mysterious, sacred or evil... the drug is merely that, a substance that acts straightforwardly and predictably, and all the "mysteries" - all the "effects" in Masters & Houston's List - are properties of humans, not of mere substances.
 We should have known that all along.

-If one supposes that psychedelics "cause" the items in Masters & Houston's list, he then confirms from yet another dubious perspective Francis Crick's "Astonishing Hypothesis": the mind and its experiences cannot be anything but states of the brain's neurons, and thus "our most cherished beliefs about God, value, meaning, purpose, culture and morality are shown to be without foundation"29
+If one supposes that psychedelics "cause" the items in Masters & Houston's list, he then confirms from yet another dubious perspective Francis Crick's "Astonishing Hypothesis": the mind and its experiences cannot be anything but states of the brain's neurons, and thus "our most cherished beliefs about God, value, meaning, purpose, culture and morality are shown to be without foundation"

-If consciousness, free will, et al., can be trivialized or eliminated by the realists, the "hard science" advocates, the "nothing-but-us-objects-here",30 then the idea that a mere "drug effect", such as that of LSD, is "all that is really behind" the items on Masters & Houston's list, fits perfectly with their outlook: Even psychedelic experience, in all its disguises, would be in the final analysis just another state of the brain's neurons.
+If consciousness, free will, et al., can be trivialized or eliminated by radical scientific naturalism, the "hard science" advocates, the "nothing-but-us-objects-here", then the idea that a mere "drug effect", such as that of LSD, is "all that is really behind" the items on Masters & Houston's list, fits perfectly with their outlook: Even psychedelic experience, in all its disguises, would be in the final analysis just another state of the brain's neurons.
 How disappointing.
-And how bland an outlook for one studying the mysterious, the unpredictable...
+And how bland an outlook for one studying the mysterious, the unpredictable, the ineffable...

-But if in actuality, LSD causes only a measurable, definable amplification of a neurocognitive operation (as per the present essay) which the person then uses and builds upon voluntarily to enter the great range of psychedelic effects, his humanity is restored, as well as that of the researcher who recognizes where the mystery lies, the researcher who sees the elephant.
+But if in actuality, LSD causes only a measurable, definable amplification of a neurocognitive operation (as per the present essay) which the person then uses and builds upon voluntarily to enter the great range of psychedelic effects, his humanity is restored, as well as that of the researcher who recognizes where the mystery lies, the researcher who sees the elephant in all its revealed glory.

 It is surprising that so many psychedelic researchers seem to support the stultifying scientism of the nothing-but-crowd, for that is precisely the attitude that is shown to be mistaken by the psychedelic experience itself.
-I can only guess that far too many of them have either not taken the drugs enough to know their possibilities to teach humanism via direct demonstration, or perhaps not taken them at all in a misguided effort to be "totally objective".
+I can only guess that far too many of them have either not taken the drugs enough to know their possibilities to teach the mysterium tremendum et fascinans of human existence via direct demonstration, or perhaps not taken them at all in a misguided effort to be "totally objective".
 If you want to study consciousness, it is advisable to do it from a conscious state, i.e., being under the influence of consciousness would not disqualify you from studying it.
 If you want to study psychedelic consciousness... you had best know fully what it might be.
+Might some researchers become overenthusiastic, as happened to a few in the 1960s?
+Of course!
+It should be expected!
+It is, of course, the responsibility of a scientist to temper his enthusiasm when necessary, but also not to shirk from the duty to advance new knowledge that conflicts with current paradigms, as lonely as that task has often proved to be.
+Without the occasional scientific revolution, science itself eventually becomes stale dogma.